 No, that’s not what this means.
 It means you can, and you should train your calves.
 BUT you need to train them through a full range of motion, especially the fully lengthened position with the calves as dorsiflexed as possible.

 Honestly, I don’t train guys who train calves six days a week.
 So if you’re one of those guys, I’d just recommend taking extra precautions by monitoring your dorsiflexion and making dorsiflexion activation exercises a part of your warm-up routine.

 Before we get into fixing the issue, let’s test to see if you actually have an issue.
 So, we’re going to test your dorsiflexion.
-This is the exact test I use with the hockey-playing population to check to make sure their dorsiflexion isn’t the limiting factor in their stride length.
-Looking at this picture, this much dorsiflexion (about 3.5″ over my toes, you can measure with a ruler) correlates with just above 90 degrees on a squat, so if you’re skating (or squatting) deeper than this, you should aim for better dorsiflexion than me.
+This is the exact test I use with athletes to make sure their dorsiflexion isn’t the limiting factor in their stride length.

 If you squat “ass to the grass” as some people say you have to (I’m not one of those people) then you’ll need more dorsiflexion.

 If you did this test and your dorsiflexion is phenomenal, then your calves aren’t your limiting factor.
 If that’s you, but you have a postural issue, it means you have to move upstream to your other joints, probably your hips.

 I can’t believe that in the non-athlete community stretching isn’t part of a systematic warm-up.
 Whatever.
 Now, for you it is.
 At a minimum, do this exercise before your workout as part of your warm-up every day.

 Look at me, filming vertically like an idiot.